Media

 Project 2025 added a few new suggestions, such as yanking the security clearances of former intelligence officers who speak to the press, and unleashing the Justice Department to investigate journalists who publish stories based on classified information.

-One of Project 2025’s more obscure recommendations could be one of its most consequential: limiting pharmaceutical ads on TV.
+One of Project 2025’s more obscure recommendations could be one of its most consequential: Limiting pharmaceutical ads on TV.
 The ads have been a key source of revenue for news programs ever since the Food and Drug Administration eased restrictions on prescription-drug advertising in 1997, as Joshua Benton of Harvard’s Nieman Foundation noted in a report about the proposal.
-Restricting or curtailing these ads would likely cripple TV newcasts.
+Restricting or curtailing these ads would likely cripple TV newscasts.

 Project 2025 asserts, without evidence, that the FDA’s decision to allow these ads has bought pharma companies “considerable influence in the newsroom—whether media companies acknowledge this or not”—and that it “distorts independent reporting on public health issues.”
 It recommends the FDA or Congress regulate “where and how” pharma ads appear, “especially on media outlets.”

-Trump’s anti-media agenda includes urging Congress to “open up” libel laws to make it easier to sue and win defamation cases against media outlets—a suggestion that has gained some traction among the Supreme Court’s two most conservative judges.
+Trump’s anti-media agenda includes urging Congress to “open up” libel laws to make it easier to sue and win defamation cases against media outlets—a suggestion that has gained some traction with the Supreme Court’s two most conservative judges.
 Trump himself has a long history of unsuccessful lawsuits against reporters and news organizations.
 But the notion of liberalizing libel laws cuts both ways.
 In January, a jury agreed that Trump had defamed writer E. Jean Carroll and awarded her $83.3 million (Trump is appealing).

 We will go out and find the conspirators, not just in government but in the media.
 We’re going to come after you.